 What Is The Best Air Mattress For Cold Weather Camping

-The Coleman Airbed Cot is one of our favorite air mattresses for camping in all conditions, including freezing cold weather.
+The Coleman Airbed Cot Loves Winter!air mattresses for camping in all conditions, including freezing cold weather.
 The reason we recommend the Coleman Airbed Cot for Winter camping is simple.
 It’s above ground level.

 You may have noticed that the earth retains it’s surrounding temperature extremely well.
 So in cold weather, the ground becomes extremely cold.
 So the best thing you can do to stay warm on a air mattress is to be elevated away from the coldest surface.